 Sleep is another important part of overcoming neuroinflammation.
-Whether you have insomnia or a crazy schedule, getting suboptimal levels of sleep increases your risk for inflammatory conditions and depression .
+Whether you have insomnia or a full schedule, getting suboptimal levels of sleep increases your risk for inflammatory conditions and depression .
 In populations with existing mental health disorders sleep disturbance was also related to increased suicidal ideation and attempt .
-Not only is sleep important for improving health outcomes, but it is important because the night means fewer people awake and watching out for those struggling with suicidal ideation and fewer resources at hand .
+Not only is sleep important for improving health outcomes, but it is important because the night means fewer people awake and watching out for those struggling with suicidal ideation as well as fewer resources at hand .

-There are so many factors involved that I can’t do them full justice in this post.
+There are so many factors involved that I can’t do them full justice in a single post.

 Now perhaps you are trying your best to improve your life, to make yourself healthier and happier but just aren’t getting results.
 For example, maybe your doctor gave you Chantix in an effort to help you quit smoking but for some reason your mental state seems to keep getting worse.
 Chantix has taken a lot of heat for a rash of suicides in its users, and now carries a black box warning for depressed mood and suicidal thoughts and actions .

 It’s important to find a physician that takes into account you as a whole person.
 A doctor who will spend more than five minutes to understand what treatment is best for you.
 Diet, exercise, sleep, sunshine…so many factors that you do have power over in your life.
-Find a doctor who will help you make the appropriate modifications to get you back on track (see “How do I select a practitioner?”).
+Find a doctor who will help you make the appropriate modifications to get you back on track (see an excellent article by my good friend, “How do I select a practitioner?”).

 Beautiful people.
 “They say I’m lucky to be alive.
 It’s hard to figure out – when everything I feel hurts!”
 Marilyn Monroe died in August of 1962 at the age of 36, despite a bright career [11,12].